xolphin/xolphin-api-ruby/README.md

 ## About Xolphin
 [Xolphin](https://www.xolphin.nl/) is the largest supplier of [SSL Certificates](https://www.sslcertificaten.nl) and [Digital Signatures](https://www.digitalehandtekeningen.nl) in the Netherlands.
-Xolphin has a professional team providing reliable support and rapid issuance of SSL Certificates at an affordable price from industry leading brands such as Comodo, GeoTrust, GlobalSign, Thawte and Symantec.
+Xolphin has a professional team providing reliable support and rapid issuance of SSL Certificates at an affordable price from industry leading brands such as Sectigo (formely Comodo), GeoTrust, GlobalSign, Thawte and Symantec.

 ## Installation